Applying for Guardianship and Guardianship Disputes – Fact Sheet

 Applications for guardianship require a sworn affidavit to be filed with the court providing evidence of:

-the Office of the Children’s Lawyer (if the person is a child).
-A guardian must be 18 to deal with property, and 16 to deal with personal care decisions.5
+Therefore, you have to give the application to all members of their family, the Public Guardian, and Trustee, or the Office of Children’s Lawyer.
+A guardian must be 18 to deal with property, and 16 to deal with personal care decisions.

 Resolving Guardianship Conflicts